asbestian/lot-sizing/graph-optimisation/README.md

 About
 -----
-This Java implementation solves the [production planning problem](../problem_description.pdf) via a graph algorithmic approach based on enumerating directed cycles in a residual graph which represents all feasible schedules.
+This Java implementation solves the [lot sizing problem](../problem_description.pdf) via a graph algorithmic approach based on enumerating directed cycles in a residual graph which represents all feasible schedules.

 An outline of the approach can be found in [doc/graph-optimisation.pdf](doc/graph-optimisation.pdf).